 The best budget 12-string acoustic guitar for most people is the Yamaha FG820.
 It has a solid spruce top and a build quality which looks and feels like a higher end guitar.
 It sounds like a 12-string should: bright and shimmery with a faint chorus effect due to the scalloped bracing.
 User reviews show the neck stays straight (as long as you use light strings), and works well in almost any situation you need it.
 If you want a great sounding 12 string, but are on a budget, the Yamaha FG820 12-string guitar is the one to get.

-This Guitar Player magazine article sums it up best:
+This Guitar Player magazine article sums it up well:

 “The sonic magic that occurs when you double the number of strings on a guitar and tune the four lower courses an octave apart has captivated artists from Lead Belly to Led Zeppelin, and helped to make iconic 12-string tunes like “Hotel California,” “Wish You Were Here,” and “Turn!
 Turn!
 Turn!” huge hits for the Eagles, Pink Floyd, and the Byrds.
 Calling the 12-string sound “magic” isn’t a stretch, either, as anyone who has experienced the immediate sense of gratiﬁcation that occurs when strumming open chords on a 12-string guitar can testify.
 The chiming of the octaves combined with the syrupy sweet “chorusing” that is created by minor tuning discrepancies between the strings is a sound that leaves a standard 6-string guitar in the dust.”